|Admissions Director:||D'Andre Weaver|

 - International Orientation: Payton has taken a number of steps to provide global exposure to its students.
 Payton has six sister schools, in China, Japan, Mexico, Morocco, Russia, and South Africa.
 Payton is a member of the Illinois International Career Academy, an organization designed by the Illinois Mathematics and Science Academy to encourage a deeper appreciation of international issues and has been designated an Illinois International High School.

-In September 2013, CPS announced that it was expanding Payton to add an additional 400 seats -- meaning that 8th graders would be able to vie for an additional 100 seats.
-Construction is expected to be completed by December 2015.
+In September 2013, CPS announced that it was expanding Payton to add an additional 400 seats -- meaning that 8th graders would be able to vie for up to an additional 100 seats.
+Construction is expected to be completed by the fall of 2016 in time for the fall school year.

 Payton offers over 30 different clubs from academic clubs (e.g., Academic Decathlon, Debate Team, Math Team, National Honor Society, etc.) to cultural clubs (e.g., Art Attack, Anime and Japanese Culture, Music Production, Payton Players, Photography, etc.) to social service clubs (e.g., Animal Rights, Amnesty International, Best Buddies, Environmental Club, Model UN, etc.).
 Payton offers basketball, bowling, cross country, football, golf, soccer, softball, swimming, tennis, track and field, and volleyball.

-For 2013, 97% of Payton’s 11th graders met or exceeded standards in Reading, 98% met or exceeded standards in Math, and 97% met or exceeded standards in Science.
-In addition, an impressive percent exceeded standards in these areas – 65% in Reading, 52% in Math, and 64% in Science.
+In 2014, 99% of Payton’s 11th graders met or exceeded standards in Reading, 99% met or exceeded standards in Math, and 98% met or exceeded standards in Science.
+In addition, an impressive percent exceeded standards in these areas – 64% in Reading, 52% in Math, and 60% in Science.

 The ACT is the most widely used college admissions test, so its scores are a useful guide for comparing high school academic performance.
 The test contains four sections: English, Mathematics, Reading, and Science, a composite score is the average of these sections.
 The score of any of these sections and the composite range from 1 to 36.